Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - Headings are clear and descriptive of the content displayed below.

-- When a search finds no results, the user is prompted to try different search words or to clear the search.
+- When a search finds no results, the user is prompted to try different search words.

 - Most views or actions can be reached within four clicks or taps.

 **Visually appealing**

-- Design using cards focus on the images uploaded by users.
+- Recipe cards focus on the images uploaded by users.

-- Striking images attract users to the recipe cards.
+- Striking images encourage users to find out more info about the recipes.

-- Bright colours used for headings grabs the attention of the user towards the content.
+- Bright colours used for headings grabs the attention of the user.

 **Intuitive design**

 - In the Navigation Bar, the Reciprocate logo returns users to the homepage displaying all recipes.

-- Familiar icons are used throughout the website for typical actions e.g. add, edit, delete, search, logout.
+- Familiar icons are used throughout the website for typical actions e.g. delete, search.

 - Flash messages notify users on screen when they perform meaningful actions e.g. sharing a new recipe or logging in.

 - A modal pops up to confirm deletion of recipes or categories of recipe.

+- A modal reveals more info about how to upload an image if the icon is clicked while filling out form.

 **Responsiveness**